unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/tile-client/readme.md

 ### <a name="cross-axisconfig"></a> Axes ###

-The AxisConfig parameters determine how the X and Y axes are drawn in your cross plot map.
+The AxisConfig parameters determine how the X and Y axes are drawn in your cross-plot map.

 <div class="props">
 	<dl class="detailList">